Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 Q5: How clean must the unit be at move-out?

-“Reasonably clean” is the common standard in guidance.
+“Reasonably clean” is commonly used in guidance.
 Heavy grease, mold, or a filthy oven may support a cleaning claim.

 Q6: Is professional carpet cleaning mandatory?